higherkindness/mu-haskell/rpc/README.md

 In order to support both [Avro IDL](https://avro.apache.org/docs/current/idl.html) and [gRPC](https://grpc.io/), the declaration of the method arguments and returns in a bit fancier that you might expect:

 * Each *argument* declares the schema type used for serialization.
 Furthermore, the argument can be declared as `ArgSingle` (only one value is provided by the client) or `ArgStream` (a stream of values is provided).
-* The *return types* gives the same two choices under the names `RetSingle` or `RetStream`, and additionally supports the declaration of methods which may raise exceptions using `RetThrows`.
+* The *return types* gives the same two choices under the names `RetSingle` or `RetStream`, and additionally supports the declaration of methods which may raise exceptions using `RetThrows`, or methods which do not retun any useful information using `RetNothing`.

 Note that depending on the concrete implementation you use to run the server, one or more of these choices may not be available.
 For example, gRPC only supports one argument and return value, either single or streaming, but not exceptions.